polykarposT/Tissue-Sample-Collection/README.md

 ```
 pip install Django
 ```
-For this project you need to install also django-filters
+For this project you also need to install django-filters.
 ```
 pip install django-filter
 ```